-Millions of people use melatonin supplements to support a restful sleep.
+Millions of people use melatonin supplements to support a night of restful sleep.
 It’s become one of the most common and popular supplements.
 Still, people worry that melatonin may give them nightmares.
 With the benefits melatonin offers, we’ll examine where this belief comes from and what you can do to get the best, most restorative sleep.

 Most people are familiar with melatonin as a sleep support supplement.
 But melatonin is also naturally produced by the body.
-It is the only hormone made by the pineal gland and encourages drowsiness.
+It is the only hormone made by the pineal gland, and it encourages drowsiness.
 Melatonin production is triggered by darkness and supports a healthy sleep and wake cycle.
 Daylight (or lights in the home) will decrease the body’s production of melatonin, signaling waking hours and keeping the body in a proper circadian rhythm.
-But melatonin isn’t just the “sleepytime hormone.”
+However, melatonin isn’t just the “sleepytime hormone.”
 It also has antioxidant benefits and can collect free radicals, preventing them from causing damage to cells.

 There are multiple phases of sleep, which combined are often referred to as “sleep architecture.”
 These phases include: